pbsugg/maze-solver-challenge-1/notes.md

     FOR the starting space
       GO right
-      if you can't go right, GO DOWN if you can't go right, GO LEFT if you can't go left, GO UP
+      if you can't go right, GO DOWN if you can't go down, GO LEFT if you can't go left, GO UP
    IF you find yourself away from starting space (current space != starting space) Go back to the starting space and continue search pattern